SAP/spartacus-docs/_pages/home/updating-to-version-5/technical-changes-version-5.md

 ### ConfiguratorAttributeSingleSelectionBaseComponent

-- Got 2 new input fields: `language` and `ownerType`, both of type `string`
+- Two new input fields were added: `language` and `ownerType`, both of type `string`

 ### ConfiguratorAttributeProductCardComponentOptions

-- Added new attributes `attributeLabel`, `attributeName`, `itemCount` and `itemIndex` to interface.
+- New `attributeLabel`, `attributeName`, `itemCount` and `itemIndex` attributes were added to the interface.

 ### ConfiguratorExitButton

 - `container$ | async as container` was added to the button to determine what the current owner type is.
-The button will be named accordingly
+The button will be named accordingly.

 ### ConfiguratorAttributeProductCardComponent

-- `span` added (visually hidden) for screen-reader to read explanation for hidden button (in case option .hideRemoveButton is true
+- `span` was added (visually hidden) for screen readers to read explanation for hidden buttons (in case option .hideRemoveButton is `true`).

 ### ConfiguratorAttributeDropDownComponent

-- Added conditional includes of `<cx-configurator-attribute-numeric-input-field>` and `<cx-configurator-attribute-input-field>` because of the support for attributes with additional values
+- Added conditional includes of `<cx-configurator-attribute-numeric-input-field>` and `<cx-configurator-attribute-input-field>` because of the support for attributes with additional values.
-- Added styling  `.cx-configurator-attribute-additional-value { margin-inline-start: 0px; }` in order to render an additional attribute value properly
+- Added styling  `.cx-configurator-attribute-additional-value { margin-inline-start: 0px; }` in order to render an additional attribute value properly.
-- Added `label` (visually hidden) for screen-reader to read explanation of drop-down listbox (number of entries)
+- Added `label` (visually hidden) for screen readers to read explanations of drop-down listboxes (number of entries).

 ### ConfiguratorAttributeRadioButtonComponent

-- Added conditional includes of `<cx-configurator-attribute-numeric-input-field>` and `<cx-configurator-attribute-input-field>` because of the support for attributes with additional values
+- Added conditional includes of `<cx-configurator-attribute-numeric-input-field>` and `<cx-configurator-attribute-input-field>` because of the support for attributes with additional values.
-- Added styling  `.cx-configurator-attribute-additional-value { margin-inline-start: 0px; }` in order to render an additional attribute value properly
+- Added styling  `.cx-configurator-attribute-additional-value { margin-inline-start: 0px; }` in order to render an additional attribute value properly.

 ### ConfiguratorAttributeReadOnlyComponent

-#### for staticDomain part:
+For the `staticDomain` part:

-- `span` added (visually hidden) for screen-reader to read `value x of attribute y` (in order to better distinguish between text of a value and text of an attribute for screen-reader users)
+- `span` was added (visually hidden) for screen readers to read `value x of attribute y` (in order to better distinguish between the text of a value and the text of an attribute for screen reader users).
-- `span` added with `aria-hidden=true` around visible read-only value to avoid double reading by screen-reader
+- `span` was added with `aria-hidden=true` around visible read-only values to avoid double reading by screen readers.

-#### for #noStaticDomain template:
+For the `#noStaticDomain` template:

-- `span` added (visually hidden) for screen-reader to read `value x of attribute y` (in order to better distinguish between text of a value and text of an attribute for screen-reader users)
+- `span` was added (visually hidden) for screen readers to read `value x of attribute y` (in order to better distinguish between the text of a value and the text of an attribute for screen reader users).
-- `span` added with `aria-hidden=true` around visible read-only value to avoid double reading by screen-reader
+- `span` was added with `aria-hidden=true` around visible read-only values to avoid double reading by screen readers.

-#### for userInput part:
+For the `userInput` part:

-- `span` added (visually hidden) for screen-reader to read `value x of attribute y` (in order to better distinguish between text of a value and text of an attribute for screen-reader users)
+- `span` was added (visually hidden) for screen readers to read `value x of attribute y` (in order to better distinguish between the text of a value and the text of an attribute for screen reader users).
-- `span` added with `aria-hidden=true` around visible read-only value to avoid double reading by screen-reader
+- `span` was added with `aria-hidden=true` around visible read-only values to avoid double reading by screen readers.

 ### ConfiguratorAttributeSingleSelectionBundleDropdownComponent

-- `label` added (visually hidden) for screen-reader to read explanation of drop-down listbox (number of entries)
+- `label` was added (visually hidden) for screen readers to read explanations of drop-down listboxes (number of entries).

 ### ConfiguratorAttributeSingleSelectionImageComponent

-- enclosing `div` added with attribute `role=listbox` to make clear for screen-reader that the enclosed divs belong to a list selection
+- enclosing `div` added with attribute `role=listbox` to make clear for screen readers that the enclosed divs belong to a list selection

 ### ConfiguratorConflictSuggestionComponent

-- `span`-tags added around suggestion title and texts with attribute `aria-hidden=true` as the text for screen-reader is taken over by new attribute aria-label at `div`-tag to provide consistent screen-reader text for different browsers
+- `span`-tags added around suggestion title and texts with attribute `aria-hidden=true` as the text for screen readers is taken over by new attribute aria-label at `div`-tag to provide consistent screen readers text for different browsers

 ### ConfiguratorAttributeSingleSelectionImageComponent

-- `span`-tags added (visually hidden) to provide extra information for screen-reader users
+- `span`-tags added (visually hidden) to provide extra information for screen reader users

 ### ConfiguratorOverviewAttributeComponent

-- `span` added (visually hidden) for screen-reader to read `value x of attribute y` or `value x of attribute y surcharge z` if a price is present (in order to better distinguish between text of a value and text of an attribute for screen-reader users)
+- `span` added (visually hidden) for screen readers to read `value x of attribute y` or `value x of attribute y surcharge z` if a price is present (in order to better distinguish between text of a value and text of an attribute for screen reader users)

 ### ConfiguratorOverviewBundleAttributeComponent

-- `span` added (visually hidden) for screen-reader to read `item x of attribute y`, `item x of attribute y, surcharge z`, `item x of attribute y, quantity 123` or `item x of attribute y, quantity 123, surcharge z` depending on availability of price and quantity
+- `span` added (visually hidden) for screen readers to read `item x of attribute y`, `item x of attribute y, surcharge z`, `item x of attribute y, quantity 123` or `item x of attribute y, quantity 123, surcharge z` depending on availability of price and quantity

 ### ConfiguratorOverviewFormComponent

-- `span`-tags added (visually hidden) to provide extra information for screen-reader users
+- `span`-tags added (visually hidden) to provide extra information for screen reader users

 ### ConfiguratorProductTitleComponent

-- `span` with attribute `aria-hidden=true` around visible link text to avoid double reading by screen-reader (text is covered by new `aria-label` attribute of surrounding `div`)
+- `span` with attribute `aria-hidden=true` around visible link text to avoid double reading by screen readers (text is covered by new `aria-label` attribute of surrounding `div`)

 ### ConfiguratorUpdateMessageComponent

 - `div` with attributes `aria-live=polite` and `aria-atomic=false` added around update message div in order to monitor changes in this area.
-As soon as update message becomes visible it will be read by the screen-reader (in polite mode).
+As soon as update message becomes visible it will be read by the screen readers (in polite mode).

 ### ConfiguratorIssuesNotificationComponent